-- This course is seminar-style and active engagement is expected and required from every student - We will have a guest speaker seminar series on various topics related to professional counseling.
-You are expected to prepare questions for each speaker in advance, and to actively engage in the discussion. - Zoom requirements: video on; audio off unless speaking; confidential space; not in transit.
+- This course is seminar-style and active engagement is expected and required from every student - Zoom requirements: video on; audio off unless speaking; confidential space; not in transit.

 REQUIRED TEXTS

 American Counseling Association (2014).
 ACA Code of Ethics.
 Alexandria, VA: Author.